youngcharleslucas/python_delivery_slc/README.md

 140 miles.

 I didn't use an IDE for this.
 I wrote this in Notepad++.
 To run the app, install a python interpreter.
-From a console run `pythong main.py`.
+From a console run `python main.py`.